 Machines when used to perform functions like tests and monitoring also generate data.

 In a paper record the documented information is compiled in a file, in chronological order and appears exactly as they are written.
-In a computerized system, besides keeping it as a chronological record, the data may be categorized, put together and displayed as views that serves specific purposes.
+In a computerized system, besides keeping it as a chronological record, the data may be categorized, indexed, put together and displayed as views that serves specific purposes.

 Choice of Methods